ArturoDeza/NeuroFovea/README.md

 <img src="https://github.com/ArturoDeza/NeuroFovea/blob/master/Model_Diagram_New.png" width="900">

 # Towards Metamerism via Foveated Style Transfer
-Code to reproduce the Metamers used in the paper (Deza, Jonnalagadda, Eckstein.
+This repository containts the code to reproduce the Metamers used in the paper (Deza, Jonnalagadda, Eckstein.
 ICLR 2019).
 Link to the paper and discussion in openreview: https://openreview.net/forum?id=BJzbG20cFQ

-Code has been tested successfully on CUDA version 8.0 (Ubuntu 14.04 and 16.04) and CUDA version 10.0 (Ubuntu 18.04).
+This code has been tested successfully on CUDA version 8.0 (Ubuntu 14.04 and 16.04) and CUDA version 10.0 (Ubuntu 18.04).

 The code to implement our model is mainly driven by:
 * Adaptive Instance Normalization code: https://github.com/xunhuang1995/AdaIN-style